 Metaculus Finance Track Record

 One of the core ideas of Metaculus is that predictors should be held accountable for their predictions.
-A predictor that consistently makes good predictions should be rewarded, while over-confident predictors should lose standing.
 In that spirit, we present here a track record of the Metaculus system.

-The first of these graphs shows every resolved question, the time it resolved, the resolution, and either the Metaculus or the community score (Brier or Log) for that question.
-Lower scores are better.
-The line provides a moving average of the scores over time.
-The Metaculus postdiction shows what our current algorithm would have predicted if it and its calibration data were available at the question's close.
+The first of these graphs shows every resolved question, the time it resolved, the resolution, and the score (Brier or Log) for that question.
+Note that:

 These graphs are interactive.
 You can click on individual data points to see which question they refer to, and you can click on the different calibration bins to highlight the data points.
 You can also filter by date and category to see the track record for a subset of questions.